 Diagnosis is confirmed if an x-ray or CT shows free air under the diaphragm or in the peritoneal cavity.
 Upright views of the chest and abdomen are preferred.
 The most sensitive view is the lateral x-ray of the chest.
 Severely ill patients may be unable to sit upright and should have a lateral decubitus x-ray of the abdomen.
 Failure to detect free air does not exclude the diagnosis.

 Immediate surgery is required.
 The longer the delay, the poorer is the prognosis.
 IV antibiotics effective against intestinal flora (eg, cefotetan, or amikacin plus clindamycin) should be given.
-Usually, an NGT is inserted to do continuous nasogastric suction.
+Usually, a nasogastric tube is inserted to do continuous nasogastric suction.
 In the rare cases when surgery cannot be done, prognosis is poor.

-Edema or spasm caused by an active pyloric channel ulcer is treated with gastric decompression by nasogastric suction and acid suppression (eg, IV H 2 blockers).
+Edema or spasm caused by an active pyloric channel ulcer is treated with gastric decompression by nasogastric suction and acid suppression (eg, IV H2 blocker or IV proton pump inhibitor).
 Dehydration and electrolyte imbalances resulting from protracted vomiting or continued nasogastric suctioning should be vigorously sought and corrected.
 Prokinetic agents are not indicated.
 Generally, obstruction resolves within 2 to 5 days of treatment.
 Prolonged obstruction may result from peptic scarring and may respond to endoscopic pyloric balloon dilation.
 Surgery is necessary to relieve obstruction in selected cases.

-Factors that affect recurrence of ulcer include failure to eradicate H. pylori, continued NSAID use, and smoking.
-Less commonly, a gastrinoma (Zollinger-Ellison syndrome) may be the cause.
-The 3-yr recurrence rate for gastric and duodenal ulcers is < 10% when H. pylori is successfully eradicated but > 50% when it is not.
-Thus, a patient with recurrent disease should be tested for H. pylori and treated again if the tests are positive.
+Factors that affect recurrence of ulcer include failure to eradicate H. pylori, continued nonsteroidal anti-inflammatory drug (NSAID) use, and smoking.
+Less commonly, a gastrinoma may be the cause.
+The 3-year recurrence rate for gastric and duodenal ulcers is < 10% when H. pylori is successfully eradicated but is > 50% when it is not.
+Thus, a patient with recurrent disease should be tested for H. pylori Treatment Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Infection may be asymptomatic or... read more and treated again if the tests are positive.

-Treatment of gastric and duodenal ulcers requires eradication of H. pylori when present (see Helicobacter pylori Infection : Treatment; see also the Cochrane review abstract: Antibiotics for people with peptic ulcers caused by Helicobacter pylori infection ) and a reduction of gastric acidity.
+Treatment of gastric and duodenal ulcers requires eradication of H. pylori Treatment Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Infection may be asymptomatic or... read more when present (see also the American College of Gastroenterology’s 2017 guidelines for the treatment of Helicobacter pylori infection) and a reduction of gastric acidity.
 For duodenal ulcers, it is particularly important to suppress nocturnal acid secretion.